My name is Frederick Ding, and I am a 3L at the Harvard Law School. My particular interests are in the intersection of technology and law.

 - Consumer protection

-- Mandatory arbitration clauses (ought to be outlawed)
+- Mandatory arbitration clauses, access to justice

 - Programming & web development